maranalyzes/Introducing-myself-/README.md

 🎯 Junior Data Analyst | 🇲🇽🇪🇸 Bilingual (ES/EN) | Passionate about data with a human touch

-💼 From 10+ years in tourism to data storytelling | Currently finishing a Data Analytics Bootcamp @ TripleTen
+💼 From 10+ years in tourism | Currently finishing a Data Analytics Bootcamp @ TripleTen

 🌍 I speak 4 languages and love discovering insights that connect people, places, and decisions.